yining1023/machine-learning-for-the-web/week2-imageClassifier/README.md

 - Existing projects about webcam transfer learning

 ## Coding session:
+- Make a Image Classifier with Teachable Machine
 - Make a KNN Image Classifier
 - Regression with feature extractor